 In the early 1900s it was common for people to invest in land as a kind of savings account, in hopes that the land would appreciate in value over time.
 Jay & Lute Robb had already made other land investments and in 1908 they went in together with Samuel & Mary Wilson on a project.
 The two couples filed a plat on record with King County, meaning a section of land divided into house-size lots, which usually means that the plat owners intend to offer lots for sale.

 When a plat is filed, the owners give it a name although they do not have to state the reason for the name.
 The plat filed by the Robbs and Wilsons in 1908 was named “Wilson’s Exposition Heights.”
-The plat is located in northeast Seattle on the east side of 35th Ave NE between NE 100th and 105th Streets.
-Although the word “Exposition” is a clear reference to the AYP Exposition of 1909 and perhaps meant to indicate that the plat was near the fairgrounds at the UW, the plat is actually at a distance of more than four miles to the northeast of the University of Washington campus.
+The plat is located in northeast Seattle on the east side of 35th Ave NE between NE 100th to 105th Streets.
+Although the word “Exposition” is a clear reference to the AYP Exposition of 1909 and perhaps meant to indicate that the plat was near the fairgrounds at the University of Washington, the plat is actually at a distance of more than four miles to the northeast of the UW campus.

 It is common for a plat to be named in honor of someone, and in this case the Robbs may have chosen to honor Samuel Wilson for his help in the real estate transaction, so the plat was named “Wilson’s Exposition Heights.”
 The name seems inappropriate in some ways, however, because as co-investors, the Robbs had a pioneer history in Seattle and the Wilsons had only just arrived.